Sustainable-Open-Science-and-Software/sustainable-open-science-and-software.github.io/index.md

 tags: software-sustainability
 ---

+## Update May 2023

+Thesis due in one month.
+All hands on decks!

 ## Update Nov 2022

-Data analysis in progress, survey dataset is pseudonymised and deposited on Zenodo.
+Data analysis in progress, survey dataset is pseudonymised and [deposited on Zenodo](https://doi.org/10.5281/zenodo.7347763).

 Still todo: